renatamilanez/projeto18-poc-ts/README.md

 <h2>About</h2>

-This project is a Back-End API for a movie organizer with which you can add to a wishlist the movies you want to watch and rate those you already watched.
+This project is a Back-End API for a movie organizer with which you can add to a wishlist the movies you want to watch and rate those you've already watched.

 <h2>How to run for development</h2>